Oakfield School

 • Pupils actively participate in interviewing prospective employees joining the school and Residential Provision.

-What is next for the School Council:
+What is next for the Student Council:

 • To embed a student council within the residential setting.
 Ensure that minutes are taken and that the students see actions regarding their council.